secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/vimeo/index.html.md

 1. Select the [privacy level](/handbook/marketing/marketing-operations/vimeo/#privacy-settings-overview) for your showcase.
 The privacy level you select will determine whether you toggle `SEO: Show in Google results` on or off.
 1. In the right window pane, click the `Add video` button to add on-demand videos to your showcase.
 You can also create a [live event](/handbook/marketing/marketing-operations/vimeo/#live-events) for the showcase.
 1. In the left sidebar menu, click `Assets`.
 Here you can add branded assets to your showcase including a logo, thumbnail, and accent color.
 1. In the left sidebar menu, click `SEO`.
 If you toggled `SEO: Show in Google results` off in step 3, disregard this step.
 If you toggled `SEO: Show in Google results` on, input the site title, description and meta keywords for this showcase.
+[More on SEO with showcases here](https://vimeo.zendesk.com/hc/en-us/articles/360032785152-Search-Engine-Optimization-SEO-with-showcases).
 1. In the left sidebar menu, click `Web`.
 Toggle on/off the various layout options for your showcase.
 The right window pane shows a preview of how your showcase will look as you toggle your options.
 1. In the `Domain` tab, select `Vimeo URL`.
 In the right window pane, you can customize the URL of your showcase and then copy the link.
 1. In the left sidebar menu, select `Embed` if you are embedding your showcase on the website.
 Toggle on/off the embed options for your showcase before copying the embed code.